 Teaching Places: ESL Lesson Plans

-A huge time-saver can be using a ready-made lesson plans for places, around towns, neighbourhoods or building.
+A huge time-saver can be using ready-made lesson plans for places, around towns, neighbourhoods or buildings.
 Here are some of the best resources to take a look at:

 Worksheets for Teaching Places

 If you’re an English teacher, I’m sure you like to save time whenever possible, right?
 One way to do that is to use worksheets that other teachers have made.
 Why reinvent the wheel if you don’t have to!
 Here are some of the best places worksheets to check out:

 If you’re teaching about geography and countries, then you’re certainly going to be looking for printable maps without labels.
 Here are some of the best ones that we’d like to recommend: